What is bitumen emulsion & its uses?

 Making cold asphalt pavements

 Bitumen emulsions are one of the basic materials in cold asphalt concrete mixtures.
-To produce them, the bituminous binder is mixed with various mineral aggregates, and auxiliary components are added, if necessary, to produce the final mix.
-The use of cold asphalt mixtures for road construction is in demand due to the greater efficiency of such technology in comparison with asphalting with hot bituminous mixtures.
+To produce them, the bituminous binder is mixed with various mineral aggregates, and auxiliary components are added to produce the final mix.
+The use of cold asphalt mixtures for road construction is in demand due to the greater efficiency of such technology compared to asphalting with hot bituminous mixtures.

 Waterproofing of road structures

 In addition to roadbed maintenance, bitumen emulsions are also in demand for waterproofing of various road constructions and corrosion protection coating.
-Such structures include bridge supports, foundations, fire tanks, and many others.
+Such structures include bridge supports, foundations, fire tanks, etc.

 Pothole repair

-This repair involves the targeted elimination of certain defects (cracks, potholes, etc.) on certain parts of the road.
+This repair involves the targeted elimination of certain defects (cracks, potholes, etc.) on certain road parts.
 Bitumen emulsions in patching are used for the preparation of cold asphalt-concrete mixtures as well as for works by jet-injection technology.
 In the latter case, they perform the functions of impregnation and binder for fractional materials used to fill the pothole.

-It should be noted that such technology of pothole repair is characterized by ease of performance and high speed of work, which is why it is applicable in case of necessity in prompt elimination of defects.
+It should be noted that such pothole repair technology is characterized by ease of performance and high work speed, which is why it is applicable in case of necessity in promptly eliminating defects.

 Equipment for applying bituminous emulsions